1st Year Undergraduates Considering ChemE – Ask a Current Student

 If you would like to be featured on this site, visit https://engineeringphds.mit.edu/login and complete the form.

 AIChE Student Chapter

-The American Institute of Chemical Engineers is a professional organization representing nearly 60,000 chemical engineers.
+The American Institute of Chemical Engineers (AIChE) is a professional organization representing nearly 60,000 chemical engineers.
 AIChE encourages the activities of student chapters at academic departments, and works to integrate the student members into the professional world.